Johor: Economy

 Iskandar Malaysia located in southern Johor, is the largest special economic zone in Malaysia by investment value and GDP per capita, encompassing the city centre of Johor Bahru, Iskandar Puteri, Kulai District, Pasir Gudang and South Pontian.
 It is a major development zone in the nation with an area of 221634 hectare.
 It primarily focuses on trading and services, manufacturing, business and finance, logistics, artificial intelligence, modern farming and ecotourism.
-With the establishment of the Johor-Singapore Special Economic Zone, the state is set to rival Klang Valley, the main economic region in Malaysia, in the next decade.